 Above all, it is important to remember that you are more than your test scores.
 Each student can bring tremendous assets to a college community, and leave after an intellectually and socially fulfilling experience.
 Embrace your strengths and try to find college communities that meet your needs.

-July is for beginning your college journey
+July: Begin your college journey

 If you are fortunate, you have an accessible and knowledgeable guidance counselor available in your high school.
 If not, other resources, such as books and websites are plentiful.